XDex/target.en/help/c-intro/glossary.md

 **single-page application**

-A single-page application (SPA) is a web application or web site that fits on a single web page to provide a more fluid user experience similar to a desktop application.
+A single-page application (SPA) is a web application or web site that fits on a single web page to provide a more fluid user experience, similar to a desktop application.

 **smart targeter profile parameter**